IsaacScript/isaacscript/docs/gotchas.md

 ### Using JSON

-In the Binding of Isaac, mods are allowed to write save data to the "save1.dat", "save2.dat", and "save3.dat" files (for save slot 1, save slot 2, and save slot 3 respectively).
+Isaac mods are allowed to write save data to the "save1.dat", "save2.dat", and "save3.dat" files (for save slot 1, save slot 2, and save slot 3 respectively).
 This is accomplished via the `Isaac.SaveModData()` function.

 Any non-trivial mod will need to save many different variables.
 Since the `Isaac.SaveModData()` function takes a string instead of a Lua table, it is standard practice to convert a Lua table to a string using JSON.
 Lua functions to accomplish this are provided with the game in the `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\resources\scripts\json.lua` file.
 All you have to do is require the file: